-All or a portion of the following categories were classified in Level 1 of the hierarchy as they are valued using prices quoted in active markets: Common Stock, Mutual Funds - Equity Securities, Mutual Funds - Fixed Income Securities and Certificates of Deposit.
+All or a portion of the following categories were classified in Level 1 of the hierarchy as they are valued using prices quoted in active markets: Common Stock, Mutual Funds - Equity Securities, and Mutual Funds - Fixed Income Securities.

-All or a portion of the following categories were classified in Level 2 of the hierarchy as they are valued using prices based on bid evaluations or quoted prices on an inactive market: Mutual Funds - Equity Securities, Corporate Bonds, Mutual Funds - Fixed Income Securities, Government Agencies, and Government Bonds.
+All or a portion of the following categories were classified in Level 2 of the hierarchy as they are valued using prices based on bid evaluations or quoted prices on an inactive market: Mutual Funds - Equity Securities, Corporate Bonds, Commercial Paper, Certificates of Deposit, Mutual Funds - Fixed Income Securities, U.S. Government Agencies, and U.S. Government Bonds.

-Level 3 assets within the Real Asset category include real asset limited partnership interests where the investments are valued based on unobservable inputs such as analysis on current oil & gas reserves, future production estimates and NYMEX futures prices.
-Included in the Other category is a captive, pooled insurance vehicle for which the University has a long-term commitment and whose shares are not readily available, and valued based upon the University's paid-in capital to the vehicle as well as its share of retained earnings from underwriting profits.
+Level 3 assets within the Real Asset category include real asset limited partnership interests where the investments are valued based on unobservable inputs such as analysis on current oil and gas reserves, future production estimates and NYMEX futures prices.
+Included in the Other category is a captive, pooled insurance vehicle for which the University has a long-term commitment and whose shares are not readily available and valued based upon the University's paid-in capital to the vehicle as well as its share of retained earnings from underwriting profits.